 Despite these concerns only around three in 10 businesses (31%) indicated they would be highly likely to undertake an energy audit to better understand their usage and areas to reduce consumption and costs.
 This increased moderately to 33% of businesses suggesting they would be somewhat likely to consider an energy audit.

-In light of further expected price increases, businesses were also asked about their procurement strategies, specifically around their intentions to secure energy out over the medium term.
+In light of further expected price increases, businesses were also asked about their procurement strategies, specifically around their intentions on energy security over the medium term.
 The research shows that amongst those expecting an increase, only around two in five businesses (42%) were procuring energy out to the end of 2018 or 2019, and of these only 20% have reviewed their current energy contract.

 To effectively manage a higher energy price environment, there are immediate steps businesses can take to better understand their precise energy needs to reduce usage, and look at a longer-term view for energy procurement.
 This can help businesses address the ongoing risks associated with pricing volatility and ultimately manage costs.

-Beyond assessing their current contract, businesses should also consider reducing demand levels and utilising technology to better monitor and manage usage.
+Beyond assessing their current contract, businesses should also consider reducing demand levels and use technology to better monitor and manage energy usage.
 For many multi-site operations where energy costs can be a significant proportion of a businesses overall cost base, this can be crucial to ensure ongoing operational sustainability.